luharprashant/Badminton-Player-Detection/README.md

 1) Player Top (PB)
 2) Player Bottom (PT)

-This Deep Learning Model detects and classifies the player from any Badminton Broadcast Videos
+This Deep Learning Model detects and classifies the player from videos and images.
+This model also calculates the coordinates of player position on the court and saves them.

 # Usage: